nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all events
-2. Focuris shows a list of events
-3. User requests to edit a specific event in the list
+1. User requests to edit a specific event in the list
-4. Focuris edits the event
+2. Focuris edits the event

     Use case ends.

 **Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
+- 1a.
 The given index is invalid.

-  - 3a1.
+  - 1a1.
 Focuris shows an error message.

     Use case resumes at step 2.

-- 3b.
+- 1b.
 No fields are provided to edit.

-  - 3b1.
+  - 1b1.
 Focuris shows an error message.

     Use case resumes at step 2.